IAS 12 paras 81(c), 81(g) tax reconciliation and deferred tax balances with detailed explanatory notes

 8 Taxation

-Tax expense on items taken directly to consolidated statement of comprehensive income or consolidated statement of changes in equity
+Tax expense on items taken directly to consolidated statement of comprehensive income:

-Following last year’s Budget, on 3 March 2021, the Chancellor announced the enacted corporation tax rate of 19% would increase to 25% with effect from 1 April 2023.
-To the extent the above deferred tax assets and liabilities are expected to crystalise after this date they should be valued using 25% rather the current corporation tax rate of 19%.
-The bulk of the deferred tax assets and liabilities, as shown in Note 15, are expected to crystalise over a much longer time frame, being mainly the retirement benefit obligations, capital allowances on fixed assets and unrealised gains on investment properties, rolled-over gains and historic business combinations.
-An assessment of the amount of deferred tax assets and liabilities that are expected to crystalise prior to 1 April 2023 is considered to be immaterial when compare to total net deferred tax liability, being less than 2% of the total amount.
-Due to this assessment being based on projected forecasts and the potential uncertainties inherent in using these, utilising a flat rate of 25% is seen as a fair approximate and has been used to determine the actual net deferred tax liabilities.
+Based on legislation previously passed, the corporation tax rate increased from 19% to 25% with effect from 1 April 2023.
+To the extent the above deferred tax assets and liabilities are expected to crystalise after this date they should be valued using 25%.
+The bulk of the deferred tax assets and liabilities, as shown in Note 14, are expected to crystalise over a much longer time frame, being mainly the retirement benefit obligations, capital allowances on fixed assets and unrealised gains on investment properties, rolled-over gains and historic business combinations.
+As the rate of corporation tax will be 25% for all periods after the period end, it is appropriate to recognise deferred tax at that rate.

 Tax policy